lab11/polypoint/contiki/apps/README.md

 parallel testing and development, it's been forked (copy a folder and go) a few times.

+* `pp_noslots_[common,tag,anchor]` -- This version removes the assumption of a fixed number of anchors.
+Anchors send their responses stochastically, varying the slot for each response.
+It also transmits the final measurement round on all three channels instead of just one.

 * `pp_oneway_[common,tag,anchor]` -- This version revises the ranging protocol.
   The original protocol was `NUM_MESUREMENTS` * {Tag `--TAG_POLL-->` Anchor,
   `NUM_ANCHORS` * {Anchor `--ANC_RESP-->` Tag}} + {Tag `--TAG_FINAL-->` Anchor,
   `NUM_ANCHORS` * {Anchor `--ANC_FINAL-->` Tag}}.
 The revised protocol sends
   `NUM_MESUREMENTS` * {Tag `--TAG_POLL-->` Anchor}, `NUM_ANCHORS` * {Anchor
   `--ANC_FINAL-->` Tag}.
 This is `NUM_MESUREMENTS` * `NUM_ANCHORS` fewer packets.
+  This version achieved an update rate of 20-30 Hz in practice.

 * `polypoint_[common,tag,anchor]` -- This version split tags and anchors into two dedicated applications, with some common code.
 It uses the same